Hop-Le133884/SafeMem_C-to-Rust_Memory_Safety_Demo/README.md

 Double-Free: The tests/c_double_free.rs file likely calls the C buffer_free function twice on the same buffer.
 This should lead to a crash or an error reported by Address Sanitizer.
 The rust_test_double_free in src/lib.rs shows how Rust's ownership and Drop trait prevent this by ensuring memory is deallocated exactly once when the BufferR goes out of scope.

-- ## Debugging with Address Sanitizer##: To detect memory errors in the C code, run the tests with Address Sanitizer enabled (if your compiler supports it):
+- ## Debugging with Address Sanitizer: To detect memory errors in the C code, run the tests with Address Sanitizer enabled (if your compiler supports it):

 Bash